hadron-project/hadron/README.md

 - Consumer groups can be setup to be exclusive.
 This means that only one consumer from the group will receive messages at a time.
 This supports consumption ordering based on the time a message hit the stream.
 - Non-exclusive consumer groups will simply have messages load balanced across group members as messages arrive.
 - Consumers will receive all messages without any message level discrimination.
 May specify start points: start, end, or specific offset.
 If consumer already has a tracked offset, then start or end starting points will be ignored.
 Server keeps track of location of consumer by ID and offset.
 Groups will share this consumer ID to coordinate location in stream.
+- Stream should be `ensured` first to ensure that it exists with the expected configuration.

 ### es streams
 - Provides **at most once delivery semantics.**